 Mechanically, Renault 4s are pretty robust, while the interior is equally hard-wearing.
 Get one that’s structurally solid and anything else can be fixed fairly cheaply.

-In some ways, the Renault 4 is a bargain of the classic car world.
+The Renault 4 is a bargain of the classic car world.
 Utterly charming to drive, it’s incredible that you can buy such an iconic vehicle for less than £5,000.
-Just imagine what a Mini of a similar vintage would cost.
-And they’re an awful lot more common, certainly here in the UK.
+Just imagine what an original Mini of a similar vintage would cost.
+And the latter are a lot more common, certainly here in the UK.

-Although we’d be reluctant to drive an R4 every day – and it’s certainly not the choice for long motorway journeys – it’s perfectly pleasant to pootle around in, while the interior is functional and endearing if not luxurious.
+Although we’d be reluctant to drive an R4 every day – and it’s certainly not the choice for long motorway journeys – it’s perfectly pleasant to pootle around in, while the interior is functional and endearing.

-Buying a good one will take a little time, but you haven’t missed the boat.
-Running one shouldn’t break the bank either, unless you get one with a chassis that resembles a colander.
+Finding a good one may take a little time, but you haven’t missed the boat.
+Running one won’t break the bank either, unless you get one with a chassis that resembles a colander…